 Christopher Vincent Arthur

-Police in the northern province of Chiang Mai are investigating the death of a 45-year-old Australian.
-He was found dead in his condominium near the city centre.
+Police in the northern province of Chiang Mai are investigating the death of a 45-year-old Australian man who was found dead in his condominium near the city centre.

-A maid who works at the One Plus Condominium Klongchon 1 the gruesome discovery at 14:30 when she smelled a foul odour coming from the man’s room.
-After alerting the building manager, they entered the room with the number 821 on the 8th floor and found the body of Christopher Vincent Arthur lying motionless on the bed.
-An obituary published on legacy.com> confirmed the death.
+A maid who works at the One Plus Condominium Klongchon 1> alerted her manager when she came across a foul and putrid odour coming from one of the guest rooms.
+The building manager entered room 821 on the 8th floor and found the decaying body of Christopher Vincent Arthur prostrate on the bed.

-Local rescue workers and officers of Su Thep subdistrict where the incident happened went to Mr Arthur’s apartment to inspect the scene.
-One of the inspecting officers, Pol Capt Amonchai Drangwadcharagun, said he was found with his face down.
+Local rescue workers and officers of Su Thep subdistrict, where the death occurred, went to Mr Arthur’s apartment to investigate the scene.
+One of the police inspectors, Pol Capt Amonchai Drangwadcharagun, said Mr Arthur was found face-down in his room.
 “There was blood coming out of his mouth and nose.
-The smell of decay was almost unbearable.”
-There were also several empty Thai whisky bottles in the room, he added.
+The smell of decay was overpowering.”
+Several empty Thai whisky bottles were found in the room, he added.

-Forensic police say there were no signs of a struggle and that heavy drinking might have contributed to Mr Arthur’s death.
-Police estimated that the man had been dead for not less than a week.
+Forensic investigators say there were no signs of a struggle and that heavy drinking is likely to have contributed to Mr Arthur’s death.
+Police estimated that the man had been dead for a week or more.

-While investigating the case, a staff of the condominium said that Mr Arthur had been renting the room for almost a year.
-He reportedly spent most of his time alone in his room drinking and using his computer.
+A staff member at the condominium reportedly said that Mr Arthur had been renting the room for almost a year and spent most of his time on his computer or in his room drinking.

-Rescue volunteers sent Mr Arthur’s body to Maharaj Nakorn Chiang Mai Hospital where an autopsy is supposed to establish an official cause of death.
-Mr Arthur left behind his wife Vicky and his children Sophie and Henry.
+Rescue volunteers sent Mr Arthur’s body to Maharaj Nakorn Chiang Mai Hospital where an autopsy is expected to establish the exact cause of death.
+Mr Arthur is survived by a wife and two children.

 Note: If you are related to the victim of this report and would like certain details to be not publicly available, please contact us .
 Please understand that we will not remove an entire article or the name of the person.